Alfred Hitchcock Presents: The Young One

 mother’s buried on the hill beside the ruins of their home.
 Col. Tyson

-from the Orient and an endless store of tales, he disremembers signing the
+d’art from his travels and an endless store of tales, he disremembers

-thing.
-“She wouldn’t have you alive,” Sam Hill tells the
+signing the thing.
+“She wouldn’t have you alive,” Sam Hill tells

 Tyson and his